 Many patients who suffer from diabetes also suffer from pain.
 This pain is often caused by a condition called diabetic peripheral neuropathy, or DPN.
 Diabetic peripheral neuropathy is a non-inflammatory disease process associated with diabetes mellitus and is characterized by sensory and/or motor disturbances in the peripheral nervous system.

 What causes DPN?

 DPN results when the nerves have had prolonged exposure to high amounts of glucose in the blood stream as a result of diabetes.
 This damages the nerves and can cause pain, loss of sensation, loss in reflexes, and muscle weakness.
-There has been a 14 percent increase in the number of people with diabetes in America over the last 2 years, and about 60 to 70 percent of individuals with diabetes have mild to severe forms of nervous system damage.
+There has been a 14% increase in the number of people with diabetes in America over the last 2 years, and about 60-70% of individuals with diabetes have mild to severe forms of nervous system damage.

 What are the symptoms of DPN?